 Arrange the clothes hangers in your closet with the hooks facing out toward your room.
 Whenever you wear something and return it to the cabinet, turn the rod back in.
-At the end of the season, anything you haven’t turned around can be donated.
+At the end of the season, you can donate anything you haven’t turned around.

 Deal with Mail ImmediatelyDeal with Mail Immediately

 Open the mail over a wastebasket or recycling bin and toss junk mail and envelopes as soon as you open them.
-Immediately file or take care of everything else to avoid the buildup of the pile of mail on the counter.
+Then, immediately file or take care of everything else to avoid the buildup of the pile of mail on the counter.

 Take Pictures of Objects and Then DeclutterTake Pictures of Objects and Then Declutter

-If you tend to hold onto objects for sentimental value (even those you’ll never use again), get into the habit of photographing the items, and then donating or tossing them.
+If you tend to hold onto objects for sentimental value (even those you’ll never use again), get into the habit of photographing the items and then donating or tossing them.
 That concert t-shirt you wore on your first date that’s now two sizes too small?
 Take a photo.
 The five Lego creations your son made for you last week?
-Take a photo and return the Legos to his inventory.
+Please take a picture and return the Legos to his inventory.